myles-lewis/nestedcv/cran-comments.md

 0 errors | 0 warnings | 0 note

+* Resubmission with bug fixes and a couple of new features

 * Fixed title
 * Fixed Description field
 * Included reference and <doi> in DESCRIPTION